FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 Where `<command>` will vary depending upon the databases we wish to activate.
 This command will also import seed data from the previous tutorials and provision the dummy IoT sensors on startup.

->:information_source: **Note:** If you want to clean up and start over again you can do so with the following command:
+> **Note:** If you want to clean up and start over again you can do so with the following command:
 >
 >```
 >./services stop